 Are you planning to offer your services to legal entities or natural persons - residents of Kazakhstan that are not AIFC Participants?
-Yes: Your services will be subject to the AIF Your services will be subject to the AIFC Rules on Currency Regulation: Name of allowed activity: Managing a restricted profit sharing investment account based on Islamic financial contract: managing an investment account (portfolio, fund), involving restriction of investments only within the Islamic Financial Contract with profit/loss sharing between the management company and the holder of the Islamic account (client).
-Relevant reference to Schedule 2 to the AIFC Rules on Currency Regulation: 8.
-Type of currency: Any currency Transaction implications Via AIFC Banks: only foreign currency Via second-tier banks: any currency Currency reporting No specific reporting for a financial service.
+Yes: Your services will be subject to the AIFC Rules on Currency Regulation: Name of allowed activity: Managing a restricted profit sharing investment account (portfolio, fund) based on Islamic financial contract.
+Relevant reference to Schedule 2 to the AIFC Rules on Currency Regulation: 8 in the list of related services.
+Type of currency: Any currency Transaction: Via AIFC Banks: only foreign currency Via second-tier banks: any currency Currency reporting: No specific reporting for a financial service.
 Transactional reporting may be applicable (see Chapter 4 of PERG for more details).
-No: Subrule 3.3.2 of AIFC Rules on Current Subrule 3.3.2 of AIFC Rules on Currency Regulation applies.
+No: Subrule 3.3.2 of AIFC Rules on Currency Regulation applies.